• Hour glass icon18 minutes

 Resource estimation: Mode 2

-Facilitated programme of activities to support a group of postdocs (a cohort) to explore the Prosper resources.
+A facilitated programme of activities whereby a specifically-recruited group of postdocs (a cohort) explore Prosper resources.

 All of mode 1 and 2 plus…